behzadian/springboot-x-url-encoded-form-data-support/README.md

 # springboot-x-url-encoded-form-data-support

-Springboot supports path parameters, but does not support for parameters sent with x-url-encoded-dorm-data
+Springboot supports path parameters, but does not support for parameters sent with x-url-encoded-form-data

-Here, I just developed a simple library to add support for this type of providing values
+Here, I developed a simple library to add support for this type of providing values

 ## What is X-url-encoded-form-data?
 There are several standards to send information from browser to server.